hashicorp/terraform-aws-consul-starter/README.md

-# Vault AWS Module
+# Consul AWS Module

-This is Terraform module for provisioning a Consul Cluster on AWS.
-(This will provision five (5) Consul server nodes and three (3) Consul client nodes.)
+This is a Terraform module for provisioning a Consul Cluster on AWS.
+Consul is a distributed, highly-available service mesh solution providing a full featured control plane with service discovery, configuration, and segmentation functionality.
+This module will provision a full Consul cluster consisting of 5 (five) servers and 3 (three) clients.

 ## How to Use This Module